Trinity Church, Princeton: Music

 In February 2022 the parish fired its long time music director and organist Tom Whittemore because of historical sex abuse charges by law enforcement and a joint investigation by the Episcopal Diocese of New Jersey and the Episcopal Diocese of Pennsylvania.
-Connor Fluharty served as Interim Director of Music in the difficult transition, and in August 2023 Dr. Margaret "Meg" Harper assumed the role of Director of Music.
+Connor Fluharty served as Interim Director of Music in the transition, and in August 2023 Dr. Margaret "Meg" Harper assumed the role of Director of Music.
 Since then, the music program has expanded and offers regular programming including biweekly Evensong and Compline services Sunday nights at 5pm.